atinfinity/nvidia-egl-desktop-ros2/README.md

 ## Introduction

-This is a Dockerfile to use ROS2 on Xfce Desktop container with NVIDIA GPU.
+This is a Dockerfile to use ROS2 on KDE Plasma Desktop container with NVIDIA GPU.
-This Dockerfile is based on [ehfd/docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop).
+This Dockerfile is based on [selkies-project/docker-nvidia-egl-desktop](https://github.com/selkies-project/docker-nvidia-egl-desktop).

 ![](nvidia-egl-desktop-ros2-screenshot.png)